Ms. Jennifer Ramsell « Teacher Connection / Documents / Calendar

 Important Notice About Absences

 If you are absent on the day of a test or quiz, it is your responsibility to schedule time to make that test or quiz up when you return.
-On your first day back you must schedule time to take the test or quiz during a time that works for both of us, either before or after school.
+On your first day back you must schedule time to take the test or quiz during a time that works for both of us, either before or after school, within one week's time.
 Time during class will not be given to ensure that you do not miss more valuable class time.
 If you miss class on the day that a project is due, that project is still due that day.
 Please make arrangements to email it or have it dropped off at the school.
 Otherwise, it is considered late and will drop a full letter grade for each day late.

 *Extreme circumstances do occur, and in the event that you miss school for more than a couple of days, we will make an alternative and acceptable plan for you.